 Enjoying the beach and promenade along Beach Avenue

-More all around Cape May
+More landmarks around Cape May

 Whenever we’re in town, we visit The Inn at Cape May, formerly the Colonial Hotel.
 In 1942, Rob’s parents spent their honeymoon there, and after a much needed face lift, she still stands tall and beautiful on the corner of Ocean Street and Beach Avenue.
-The hotel was built by as a 60-room boarding house in.
+The hotel was built by to be a 60-room boarding house.
 In 1894, William H. Church, a West Cape May builder began work on a 60 room boarding house, meant to be 4 stories high with a French roof, plenty of porches and ocean views.
 The house was being fitted for both lighting and heat, as the building would be in operation year round.
 The building was to be known as the Colonial, and Mr. Church would operate the house himself.

 The present day building is the result of extensive expansion and renovation over the years.